namtoki/English/input/why-software-engineer-is-no-longer-a-dream-job.md

 ## STRONGESTEXAMPLE
 What I've noticed is that tech companies are `some of the strongest examples of` herd mentality.

-When Google does something
-like hire a ton of people, other tech companies tend to follow suit, driving the demand further.
+When Google does something like hire a ton of people, other tech companies tend to `follow suit`, driving the demand further.

 It's like this reinforcing cycle where behavior is contagious.

+## NOTHING-MORE-THAN-THE-FACT-THAT
 Like tech tech executives will make decisions based on nothing more than the fact that Google's doing it and you know Google must know what they're doing so we should do it too.

-And the hiring frenzy became so intense that Meta hired a bunch of people to do absolutely nothing because they wanted to hoard the talent for themselves.
+And the hiring `frenzy` became so intense that Meta hired a bunch of people to do absolutely nothing because they wanted to hoard the talent for themselves.

 It's like when there's a ton of hype surrounding a certain product that you don't even necessarily want, but you buy anyways because you see everyone else doing it.

 There wasn't a lot of rhyme or reason for these decisions and it was only a matter of time before employees would have to pay for mistakes that they